suyashphatak23/Doctor-Authentication-Website/README.md

 ## Contact
 User can contact admin for any feedback or complaints regarding website or any other reason using the contact form.

+## Admin
+In admin panel, for Doctor's location we can add the source link from embeded google map link from google maps so that will show the location of the clinic or hospital.

 # Clone

 ***Clone this repo to your local machine using*** **https://github.com/suyashphatak23/Doctor-Authentication-Website**